Categories

 Using clear, unfussy job titles that are optimized for online searches and are shareable on social media will do more to ensure that your job is seen by a larger audience.

-Access additional findings on Gen Z and Millennial job seeker audiences, as well as information on the state of job hopping and job tenure in 2018, via the 2018 Job-Hopping Report link above.
+Access additional findings on Gen Z and Millennial job seeker audiences and information on the state of job hopping and job tenure via the Job-Hopping Report link above.
 A free PDF download of the full report is also available.

 About the author: Since 2005, LiveCareer’s team of career coaches, certified resume writers, and savvy technologists have been developing career tools that have helped over 10 million users write persuasive cover letters, develop better interview skills, and write resumes via their free Resume Builder.